No one wants to think about their sewer, but unfortunately, it is often too late when we do think about it.

 The first thing we complete is a sewer video inspection, because we want you to fully understand the issues at hand.
 Many problems can arise- roots can grow into joints, and the sewer's weak spots can worsen over time.

-An accumulation of solid waste materials, and unmentionables, can be too much for the pipes to manage effectively.
+An accumulation of solid waste materials can be too much for the pipes to manage effectively.
 Other problems include collapsed lines due to large boulders or landscaping above ground.
 Holes and cracks can develop naturally and worsen due to age and deteriorate over time.
 A thorough sewer video inspection will pinpoint the problem and its location.

 Most leaks do not just show up as a spouting fountain of water.
 They linger for days, weeks, or even months before they become apparent.